 • White Rage by Carol Anderson

-If you’re going to purchase any of these books, I urge you to buy from an independent book store like Belcanto Books (located here in Long Beach), Strand, Powells Books, and Books are Magic.
+If you’re going to purchase any of these books, I urge you to buy from a black-owned bookstore.
+Semicolon is a great place to start.
+Local indedepent book stores are a solid second resort.
+I love Belcanto Books here in Long Beach (they also sell online).

-Otherwise, your local library is another option.
+Otherwise, your local library is wonderful free resource.
 Once you have a library card, you can check out these books or download them to your phone as an e-book or audio book using the Libby app.

 Remember, education is necessary in learning about racism so that you can become antiracist, but our action is needed to stop the daily assault on black people.
 I don’t have much to say about taking action because I have not taken much action.
 This will change.
 I will do better because black lives matter.